kasparsj/Sensor2OSC/README.md

 ## Available OSC streams

-Theese streams are implemented in the app (not all might be supported by your device):
+These streams are implemented in the app (not all might be supported by your device):

 `/polar/ecg` ECG stream